AbnerTor/Week5Homework/README.md

 # Week5Homework
 Repo for week 5
-Creating a daily schedule, in which the rows change colors according to the time, that time being whether the time has already passed, it is currently the time, or if it planned in the future.
+Creating a daily schedule, in which the rows change colors according to the time: the time has already passed, it is currently the time, or if it planned in the future.